 Shoulder impingement syndrome is a collection of shoulder symptoms related to impingement, bursitis, and tendinitis in and around the shoulder joint.
 The most common symptom of shoulder impingement is pain, especially when one tries to use the affected arm above the level of the head (e.g., overhead activity, throwing).

 Instability occurs when the head of the upper arm bone is forced out of the shoulder socket.
-Instability is usually the result of an injury or overuse.
+An injury or overuse usually causes instability in your shoulder.
 Sometimes instability, or a dislocation, can occur repeatedly which can increase the risk of arthritis developing in the shoulder.

 A fracture, also known as a broken bone, often occurs as the result of a traumatic injury.
 Shoulder fractures in older patients can occur after a fall.
 Shoulder fractures are also common in high-energy contact sports.